Guaishou74851/SCNet/README.md

-# Self-Supervised Scalable Deep Compressed Sensing (SCNet)
+# Self-Supervised Scalable Deep Compressed Sensing

 Our paper is available at https://arxiv.org/abs/2308.13777.